Gauge fixing and physical symmetries: Center symmetry

 \subsection{A comment on ``gauge symmetry breaking''}

 We insist on the fact that the center-symmetric states correspond to ${\cal G}_0$-orbits that are invariant under the action of ${\cal G}$ (or ${\cal G}/{\cal G}_0$ whose action is the same on the ${\cal G}_0$-orbits).
-However, the gauge field configurations that make this orbit are not invariant under the action of ${\cal G}$ but rather under the action of ${\cal G}$ modulo ${\cal G}_0$.
-The same occurs for the charge conjugation invariant states: they correspond to configurations invariant under $A_\mu\to -A_\mu^{\rm t}$ modulo ${\cal G}_0$ but are not necessarily invariant under $A_\mu\to -A_\mu^{\rm t}$.
-In general, the invariance under a symmetry group at the level of gauge field configurations needs always to be thought modulo gauge transformations belonging to ${\cal G}_0$.
+However, the gauge-field configurations that make this orbit are not invariant under the action of ${\cal G}$ but rather under the action of ${\cal G}$ modulo ${\cal G}_0$.
+The same occurs for the charge conjugation invariant states: they correspond to configurations invariant under $A_\mu\to A_\mu^C$ modulo ${\cal G}_0$ but are not necessarily invariant under $A_\mu\to A_\mu^C$.
+In general, the invariance under a symmetry group at the level of gauge-field configurations needs always to be understood modulo possible gauge transformations belonging to ${\cal G}_0$.